All Episodes

 The House and Senate Democrats are still plowing away behind closed doors and in secret to make their health care bill a reality.

-But they have dropped, and by the way, there weren't going to be six hundred and forty-six billion dollars in projected revenue from cap and trade.
+And by the way, there weren't going to be $646 billion in projected revenue from cap and trade.

 And you know what?